pingcap/dumpling/docs/en/user-guide.md

 **Dumpling** is a tool and a Go library for creating SQL dump (CSV/SQL format) from a MySQL-compatible database.

 It is intended to replace `mysqldump` and `mydumper` when targeting TiDB, as a result, its basic usage is similar to Mydumper.
-Of course, we didn't make a replica of Mydumper, so there are difference between them.
+We didn't make a replica of Mydumper, so there are difference between them.

 The following table lists main parameters of dumpling.